-The higher HIV prevalence among transgender women compared to other high risk groups may be due to many environmental and social contexts including multiple stigmas (transphobia, racism, sexism, HIV, and sex work); substance use; recurrent incarceration and victimization in the criminal justice system; homelessness and marginal housing; relationship and other forms of violence; institutional inattention, indifference, and mistreatment; mental health issues; lack of economic opportunities; and other issues3.
+The higher HIV prevalence among transgender women compared to other high risk groups may be due to many environmental and social contexts including multiple stigmas (transphobia, racism, sexism, HIV, sex work, and towards immigrants); substance use; recurrent incarceration and victimization in the criminal justice system; homelessness and marginal housing; relationship and other forms of violence; institutional inattention, indifference, and mistreatment; mental health issues; lack of economic opportunities; and other issues3.

 Disparities in HIV care.
 Transgender women are more likely to have unstable housing, exhibit symptoms of mental illness, and use substances than the general population^{2,4}.
 These factors can result in late entry or avoidance of entry into HIV medical care, and consequently they can lead to poorer health outcomes than those with earlier care entry5.
 However, disparities in treatment engagement exist along social, economic, gender, and racial/ethnic lines.
-Researchers have documented that transgender women living with HIV are less likely than other populations to be taking anti-retroviral treatment (ART)6.
-Transgender patients receiving Ryan White HIV/AIDS (RWHAP) Program-funded care were 85 to 90 percent less likely than others to engage or remain in safety net-funded primary medical care7.
-Transgender women who initiate ART, are less
+Researchers have documented that transgender women living with HIV are less likely than other populations to be taking ART6.
+Transgender patients receiving Ryan White HIV/ AIDS Program-funded care were 85 to 90 percent less likely than others to engage or remain in safety netfunded primary medical care7.
+Transgender women who initiate ART, are less confident about integrating